The Warren Court Prize

 - Open to all and only Sonoma State University students in good standing

-- Must be on a topic related to ethics, justice, or constitutional law
+- Must be on a topic related to ethics, justice, civil liberties, or constitutional law

-- Must be accompanied by a provided Form of Approval for Submission, signed by an SSU instructor (available in Nichols Hall 363 or click here)
+- Must be accompanied by a provided Form of Approval for Submission, signed by an SSU instructor: click here for the form

 - May reflect empirical research, textual analysis, or theoretical innovation, but must present an argument

-- Only one submission per student.
+- Only one submission per student per year.
 Papers submitted in past Warren Court Prize competitions may not be submitted again.

 - Length between 1500-2500 words, double-spaced